piroor/webextensions-lib-menu-ui/README.md

 ### How to close the menu

 Calling an instance method `close()` will close the opened menu.
 This method will close all submenus also.

+### How to know the menu is opened or not

+There is an instance property `opened`.
+It returns a boolean value and `true` means "opened", `false` means "closed".

 ### How to run command by menu selection